 I have trimmed some herds that are on sand bedding.
 However, I’m certainly not an expert on sand bedding.
 For this reason, I’ll offer some suggestions rather than answers.

 Research on sand bedding

-You should pay particular attention to Table 3 on page 575 (see above).
+You should pay particular attention to Table 3 (see above).
 The study results show that hoof problems decrease with the use of sand for bedding.
 This has also been our experience with sand.
 In my opinion, it’s fair to say that good quality sand in itself is not to blame for the increase in problems in your herd.
 Cows love sand and prefer it for their bedding.
 Let me note again that we are talking about good quality sand.
 Some kinds are very sharp and will cause hoof problems.